 Although I would never attempt to make my own filo pastry, I have made my own puff pastry in the past (it’s like making the croissant dough – lots of folding, plenty of butter & leaving to rest for a bit).
 It does take time, but it is absolutely worth it & I know exactly what’s in it!
 Shop-bought pastry of any kind can be nice, however I’m pretty sure that all those added little extras they put in are not good for us (don’t get me started on unnecessary & unpronounceable ingredients!).
 Plus, when it says “all butter” on the packet, it doesn’t necessarily mean just butter (have a look next time you go shopping).

 Sometimes a recipe will say “bake blind”.
 That does not mean tie your apron over your face & wander around your kitchen blindfolded (apparently).
 It means that once you have lined your tin with pastry, put a sheet of greaseproof paper on top, along with a layer of ceramic baking beans to hold the paper down & allow the pastry to cook a little before you fill it.
-Baking beans can be found at most supermarkets or good baking supply stores – I got mine from Nisbets Catering Supplies (they are on Fletcher Gate in Nottingham – it’s an Aladdin’s cave in there).
+Baking beans can be found at most supermarkets or good baking supply stores.
 In an emergency, you can use dried pasta shapes – they can be reused a couple of times, however they tend to break after that.
 Once you have baked your pastry case, then it’s ready to be filled or frozen for when you need one!
 If you are making a fruit pie like this one, you don’t need to bake it blind as your filling isn’t going to be too wet.

 For sweet dishes, the basic pastry I make is just butter, flour, sugar & eggs.
 One of the best tips I’ve discovered is to use icing sugar – your pastry will be smooth, silky & really easy to roll.
 Depending on the filling, sometimes I’ll add a bit of orange or lemon zest (or both!).
 It’s always fabulously fluffy in the middle, with that melt-in-the-mouth buttery taste.
 I have used this recipe for all kinds of pastry delights & it is easy to adapt, so you can change it up as you need or leave it simple & let the filling do the talking.
 Hands washed, aprons on!